rodrigomideac/fixmylib/README.md

 Now run it with `docker compose up`.

-Any failed conversion can be checked in the Postgres table `file_jobs`.
-You can use a tool such as [DBeaver](https://github.com/dbeaver/dbeaver) to do so.
+Any failed conversion will be reported in the file `processing_errors.csv` at the `/media-out` folder.

 ## Project Vision and Roadmap
 This project has the aspiration of being a [photoview](https://github.com/photoview/photoview) but with write features.
 Upcoming features: